ninolam/landing-in-real-art/CMS.md

 #### Example 2
-Add a second panel in the carousel with only the image on position #3 visible You must create all elements panel before the element panel you want, so element panel #1, element panel #2 and element panel #3 of course like below
+Add a second panel in the carousel with only the image on position #3 visible.<br>
+You must create all elements panel before the element panel you want, so element panel #1, element panel #2 and element panel #3 of course like below